Emq17/osTicket-Prerequisites-and-Installation/README.md

 <img src="https://i.imgur.com/C6MnrDC.png" alt="Logo"/>
 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1 align="center">Prerequisites and Installation</h1>

-This step-by-step walkthrough is designed to help provide a detailed framework guiding you through the essential prerequisites & installation process of the open-source help desk ticketing system known as "osTicket."<br />
+- This step-by-step walkthrough is designed to help provide a detailed framework guiding you through the essential prerequisites & installation process of the open-source help desk ticketing system known as "osTicket."<br />